-The Family Code states that the father is the head of the family, however both parents have equal parental authority.
+The Family Code (Law 2007-022) states that the father is the head of the family, however both parents have equal parental authority.
 Further, the law provides that both women and men have reciprocal rights and duties towards their children including when spouses separate, divorce or have marriages annulled.

-Despite the existence of legal protections, women’s physical integrity is compromised by the ineffective implementation and enforcement of the law.
+The law prohibits rape with a penalty ranging from five years to life in prison, depending on various factors.
+Rapes of children and pregnant women are punishable by hard labour.
+Spousal rape is not, however, prohibited under the law.
 The 2009 African Women’s Report scored Madagascar on providing protection from rape on the basis of the law, policy commitment, planning, targets, institutional mechanisms, budget, human resources, research, involvement of civil society, information and monitoring and evaluation.
-The total score for Cameroon across these areas was 2 out of a possible 22.
-Similarly, on the effectiveness of domestic violence interventions, Madagascar scored 12 out of a possible 22.
+The total score across these areas was 2 out of a possible 22.Reliable national data on the prevalence of rape is not available.

 There is no evidence to suggest that Madagascar is a country of concern in relation to missing women.

 Gender disaggregated data on child health in Madagascar, reported in the 2009 African Women’s Report does not provide evidence of son preference in relation to the allocation of nutrition to infants.Further, according to the World Economic Forum in 2010, Madagascar has achieved gender parity in primary and secondary school enrolment, indicating no preferential treatment of sons with respect to access to education.